Structure formation in mimetic gravity: Introduction

 The outline of this paper is as follows.
 In section \ref{RMC}, we provide a review on mimetic gravity and derive the corresponding Friedmann equations in the context of mimetic cosmology.
 In section \ref{GP}, using the spherically collapse approach, we explore the growth of matter perturbation in the background of flat mimetic cosmology.
+In section \ref{MN}, we study the mass function and number count of the collapsed objects in the mimetic scenario.
 The last section is devoted to conclusion and discussion.